Taxonomy

 Display single value

 This example demonstrates how to get and display a single term object.
-This would imply that your field type setting is radio button or select.
+This would imply that your Appearance setting is Radio Buttons or Select.

 <?php